welbornprod/easysettings/README.md

 Bug Fixes
 =========
+Version 1.9.2:
+Package changes.
+Switched README to automatically convert markdown to rst using pypandoc.

 Version 1.8.8:
 Small changes were made to help compatibility issues between the old and new package layouts.
 You can still do: `from easysettings import easysettings` and